Mitch Crawford Narrator / VO

 Personal Narrative

-Mitch Crawford is an audiobook narrator, voiceover artist, actor and model.
 Mitch has a versatile voice that lays down a positive, trustworthy vibe.
-With a background teaching history and economics, as well as reading nightly to his children for years, he enjoys reading memoirs, biographies, children’s literature and young adult fiction, and nonfiction including sub genres like self-help, business/economics, psychology, philosophy, and history.
+With a background teaching tech, history and economics, as well as reading nightly to his children for years, he enjoys reading memoirs, biographies, children’s fiction, and nonfiction including sub genres like self-help, spirituality, business/economics, psychology, philosophy, and history.